SBSoftwareDev/toolbox/notes/React.md

 > *See examples of these functions in my* [*Array snippet*](https://github.com/SBSoftwareDev/toolbox/blob/main/snippets/Arrays.js)

 ### Mapping Data to Components
-When using any sort of loop to map data to a stream of React components, you will need to a provide a *key* inside the looped component(s) to uniquely identify each one.
+When using any sort of loop to map data to a stream of React components, passing the data through as **props**, you will need to a provide a *key* inside the looped component(s) to uniquely identify each one.
 Failure to do so will throw an error.
 It should be noted that the *key* value is not restricted to integers.

 For Example:
 ```app.jsx```